awsdocs/aws-sct-user-guide/doc_source/CHAP_GettingStarted.md

 1. Run and then review the Database Migration Assessment Report\.
 For more information about the assessment report, see [Creating and reviewing the database migration assessment report](CHAP_UserInterface.md#CHAP_UserInterface.AssessmentReport)\.

 1. Convert the source database schemas\.
 There are several aspects of the conversion you need to keep in mind, such as what to do with items that don't convert, and how to map items that should be converted a particular way\.
-For more information about converting a source schema, see [Converting database schemas using the AWS SCT](CHAP_Converting.md)\.
+For more information about converting a source schema, see [Converting database schemas using AWS SCT](CHAP_Converting.md)\.

    If you are converting a data warehouse schema, there are also aspects you need to consider before doing the conversion\.
-For more information, see [Converting data warehouse schemas to Amazon Redshift using the AWS SCT](CHAP_Converting.DW.md)\.
+For more information, see [Converting data warehouse schemas to Amazon Redshift using AWS SCT](CHAP_Converting.DW.md)\.

 1. Applying the schema conversion to your target\.
 For more information about applying a source schema conversion, see [Using the AWS SCT user interface](CHAP_UserInterface.md)\.

-1. You can also use the AWS SCT to convert SQL stored procedures and other application code\.
-For more information, see [Converting application SQL using the AWS SCT](CHAP_Converting.App.md)
+1. You can also use AWS SCT to convert SQL stored procedures and other application code\.
+For more information, see [Converting application SQL using AWS SCT](CHAP_Converting.App.md)

 You can also use AWS SCT to migrate your data from a source database to an Amazon\-managed database\.
 For examples, see [Using data extraction agents](agents.md)\.